robert-abc/HTC2022-Sparse-DIP/README.md

 ### 7.3.
 Alternative: Running with Google COLAB

-We created a Jupyter notebook to run the code using Google Colab, which can be found [Here](/notebook_example.ipynb) in this repository or here [Link](https://colab.research.google.com/drive/1A3THOEL-haZPkHg9il36SQroA2L_3Box?usp=sharing), the Google Colab link itself.
+We created a Jupyter notebook to run the code using Google Colab, which can be found [Here](/notebook_example.ipynb) in this repository or directly in the Colab: [Link](https://colab.research.google.com/drive/1A3THOEL-haZPkHg9il36SQroA2L_3Box?usp=sharing).

 There are some instructions in the notebook itself.
-Here is a general view for it, which considers that this repository is stil private:
+Here is a general view of it, which considers that this repository is still private:
 * First, we clone the private git repository.
 * It's not recommended to upload the files directly into the Colab with a free account because of running time limitations.
 So, the HTC (test) dataset can be uploaded to a google drive account, linking it to the Google Colab via "mount drive"
 * Google Colab will ask for a verification code and then it is possible to access Google Drive directly from the Google Colab.